 There are three basic categories of fonts: Serif, Sans-Serif and Script.
 Here is a description of each font category, some examples of each and when each should be use.

 Serif – A serif font is one that has serifs or the extra tails on the end of each letter.
 The most popular serif font is Times Roman, others include Bookman, Century, Garamond, Lucida and Palatino.
-Research shows that serif fonts are harder to read when projected, so if you are going to use aserif font, only use if for a title font where the text will be larger.
+Research shows that serif fonts are harder to read when projected, so if you are going to use a serif font, be careful and only use it for a title font where the text will be larger.

 Sans-Serif – A sans-serif font does not the serifs or extra pieces at the ends of the letters.
 The most popular sans-serif font is Arial, others include Calibri, Century Gothic, Helvetica, Lucida Sans, Tahoma and Verdana.
-A sans-serif font is easier to read, so it is best used for either title or body text on a slide so that the viewer can quickly read the point and return their attention to the speaker.
+A sans-serif font is easier to read, so it is best used for both title and body text on a slide so that the viewer can quickly read the point and return their attention to the speaker.